New student health requirements

 You must have had one Tdap vaccine (age 10 or later).
 If Tdap was more than 10 years ago, tetanus booster within past 10 years is also required.

 You must have one of the following:

-1. Vaccine (2 doses of live vaccine administered at least 28 days apart)
+- Vaccine (2 doses of live vaccine administered on or after the 1st birthday, at least 28 days apart)

 Following public health and college health guidelines, Cornell requires full-time students from these countries (pdf) with “high incidence” of TB to provide documentation of results from a recent TB screening blood test.

 We recommend but do not require TB screening for students who have spent time in any of the listed countries.

 If you are from a country with a “high incidence” of TB: